MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab6_Ex2_content_search.md

 1. On the **You successfully updated the role group** page, select **Done**.

-1. Sign out of the MOD Administrator account by selecting the **MA** icon on the top right of the window, then select **Sign out**.
+1. Close the InPrivate window.

 You've assigned eDiscovery permissions to Joni Sherman, enabling her to search for sensitive content as part of the investigation.

 ## Task 2 – Search for content using sensitive financial terms

-1. In Microsoft Edge, navigate to `https://purview.microsoft.com` and sign in to the Microsoft Purview portal as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
-Joni's password was set in a previous exercise.
+1. Return to the Microsoft Edge window where you're signed in as Joni Sherman.

 1. In Microsoft Purview, navigate to **Solutions** > **eDiscovery**.